ToniA/arduino-heatpumpir/README.md

 ### ESP8266 support

-This hasn't been tested extensively, but this library should also work on ESP8266.
+This library also supports ESP8266.
 Just change the IR send method from 'IRSenderPWM' to 'IRSenderBitBang':

     IRSenderBitBang irSender(1);     // IR led on ESP8266 digital pin 1

+* Note that depending on your board, certain GPIO's might not be available.
+For example on NodeMCU, the usable GPIO's are D1 (GPIO5), D2 (GPIO4), D6 (GPIO12), D7 (GPIO13) and D3 (GPIO0).

 ![Schema](https://raw.github.com/ToniA/arduino-heatpumpir/master/arduino_irsender.png)